Jana-Marie/USB-PD-Firmware/docs/console_config.md

 # PD Buddy Sink Serial Console Configuration Interface

-Version 1.0.1, 2017-06-19
+Version 1.1.0-dev, 2017-07-27

 The PD Buddy Sink can be put into setup mode by holding the Setup button while plugging it into a computer.
-In this mode, the device does not perform any USB Power Delivery communications, instead running a configuration console over a USB CDC-ACM virtual serial port.
+In this mode, the device runs a configuration interface over a USB CDC-ACM virtual serial port in addition to the usual USB Power Delivery communications.
 This allows the user to change the voltage and current the Sink requests, as well as other settings related to the device's operation.